VioletHarmon2002/MyFirstRobot/docs/Learning Journals/learning-journal-elizaveta.md

 # Learning Story: Creating a bitmap

+## Learning question
+How can I create a bitmap in the project, ensuring it is efficient, reusable, and properly documented for both end users and developers

 ## What needs to be learned
 - How to create a bitmap from an image.